RWS/ISHRemote/Doc/TheExecution-ISHRemote-8.0.md

 * All examples for Get-Help in New-IshSession are over -PSCredentials or -IshUserName/IshPassword but now we have interactive (so system browser) or -ClientId/ClientSecret ... adapt them all or add sentence in first example?
 * Align `Test-IshSession` with `New-IshSession` plus both need tests: `NewIshSession.Tests.ps1` and `TestIshSession.Tests.ps1`
 * Extend New-IshSession/Test-IshSession with -PSCredential also working for client/secret (and ishusername/ishpassword)
+* * Fix all version based tests on PS7, they should not result in empty server version like ` Context Add-IshBackgroundTask IshObjectsGroup Pipeline IshObject since 14SP4/14.0.4 =<`...
+Don't put Pester code in `Decribe` or `Context` block, use `It` only.
+* Update github ticket that Access Management part of Tridion Docs 15/15.0.0 has an improvement where unattended *Service accounts* have to be explicitly created.
+Note that interactive logins are still allowed.
+See ReleaseNotes-ISHRemote-8.0.md
+* Refresh OpenApi.json to released Docs 15.0.0 version
+* Describe when Last Log On is valid.
+Always on Access Management (ISHAM) User Profiles, even when logged in over Tridion Docs Identity Provider (ISHID) or any other federated Secure Token Service (STS).
+On Tridion Docs User Profile, so visible in Organize Space or through `Find-IShUser` cmdlet, only if you used Tridion Docs Identity Provider (ISHID).
+*
 # Next
-* Fix all version based tests on PS7, they should not result in empty server version like ` Context Add-IshBackgroundTask IshObjectsGroup Pipeline IshObject since 14SP4/14.0.4 =<`
 * Test refresh with short expiration
 * Extend perequisites test regarding client I'd and secret, an expired and valid set...
 Perhaps over isham20proxy
     * User provisioning, see [SRQ-23306] Last login date in user overview is not updated when authentication was done through an external identity provider - RWS Jira https://jira.sdl.com/browse/SRQ-23306
 * Automated Test ps5.1 with wstrust, ps7 with both openidconnect
 * Test all protocol types on all platforms via newishsession (and one other smoke test) by calling it 6 times (2 ps times 3 protocols) which colors right after prerequisites
-* Refresh OpenApi.json to released Docs 15.0.0 version
-* Once branch #152 is merged, update ticket https://github.com/IdentityModel/Documentation/issues/13 with a hint to `AppDomainAssemblyResolveHelper.cs` or better `AppDomainModuleAssemblyInitializer.cs`
+* Once branch #152 is merged, update ticket https://github.com/IdentityModel/Documentation/issues/13 with a hint to `AppDomainModuleAssemblyInitializer.cs`
     > Took me a while to find this nugget to resolve my problem.
 It is unfortunate that `OidcClient` doesn't work without these assemblyBinding redirects.
-For people who have this issue but do not have access to a `.config` file like I had with `powershell.exe.config` (v5.1 on .NET 4.8) - have a look at `SessionCmdlet.cs` and `AppDomainAssemblyResolveHelper.cs` on https://github.com/RWS/ISHRemote/
+For people who have this issue but do not have access to a `.config` file like I had with `powershell.exe.config` (v5.1 on .NET 4.8) - have a look at `AppDomainModuleAssemblyInitializer.cs` on https://github.com/RWS/ISHRemote/
     > Another hint is adding `LogSerializer.Enabled = false;` because if you do not attach logging to OidcClient, there seemingly is a bug that still does logging although not configured. see https://github.com/IdentityModel/IdentityModel.OidcClient/pull/67
-* Update github ticket that Access Management part of Tridion Docs 15/15.0.0 has an improvement where unattended *Service accounts* have to be explicitly created.
-Note that interactive logins are still allowed.
 * Describe what Tridion Docs User Profile disable means, and when it kicks in.
-* Describe when Last Log On is valid.
-Always on Access Management (ISHAM) User Profiles, even when logged in over Tridion Docs Identity Provider (ISHID) or any other federated Secure Token Service (STS).
-On Tridion Docs User Profile, so visible in Organize Space or through `Find-IShUser` cmdlet, only if you used Tridion Docs Identity Provider (ISHID).

 # Future
 * Put Protocol in IshSession print next to ServerVersion (perhaps no AuthContext anymore)